alachins/raisd/README.md

 Common outliers between RAiSD and SweeD/OmegaPlus
 -------------------------------------------------

 As of version 2.8, RAiSD can detect common outliers with SweeD/OmegaPlus.
+To perform a common-outlier analysis between RAiSD and SweeD for a dataset D, you can follow these steps:

+	1) Execute SweeD to process dataset D providing a grid size 'G'.

+To detect common outliers between RAiSD and SweeD, for example, a SweeD_Report file is required (RAiSD does not invoke SweeD)

+RAiSD can be used to compute the μ statistic and detect common outliers afterwards, or simply detect

 Changelog
 ----------